-Vikki came to me with an inherited ring from her mother.
-She thought the design was beautiful, but the ring’s size was an issue.
-Not only was the ring too big for her finger – its design was just too big for her taste.
+Vikki was at a Crossroads.
+She came to me with an inherited ring from her mother.
+She thought the design was beautiful, but the ring’s scale was an issue.
+Not only was the ring too big for her finger – its design was just too big for her hand.

 Vikki was upset that her mother’s ring was not being worn, and she asked if I would help her find a way to get the ring out of the jewelry box and onto her finger.

 Not only was I willing to help – I was eager to!

 Vikki wanted to know if there was a way that we could create three rings from the original.
 She explained that her two daughters adored their grandmother’s ring, and that they had actually been the ones to suggest having it redesigned.